 Hi, I’m Mingjie.

-I ran student coding events like CodeDay DC and Hack Chicago.
-During these exceptional organizing opportunities, I got to exchange ideas with students and leaders from different areas.
-Soon I found out that most people don’t recognize how lucky they are to be living atthe source of global technological innovations.
+I ran student coding events like CodeDay, Hack Chicago, and McDonogh Hacks I. During these exceptional organizing opportunities, I was able to exchange ideas with students and leaders from different areas.
+Soon I found out that most people don’t recognize how lucky they are to be living atthe center of global technological innovations.

 However, I do not believe that technology should be a requirement for everyone.
 I believe that technology can be introduced to students in a completely different way, either focusing onproject-based learning⏎or advocating for betterstudent-led programs.
 But no matter how it is delivered, technology should never be a stressful subject; we should either teach it well, or leave it for the students to explore on their own.